Coast Guardsman charged with murder of seaman in Alaska

-ANCHORAGE, Alaska (AP) — A Coast Guardsman is charged with murdering a 19-year-old seaman who was found dead along the shore of an Alaska island.
+ANCHORAGE, Alaska (AP) — A Coast Guardsman is charged with murdering a 19-year-old seaman who was found unresponsive along the shore of an Alaska island.

 The Coast Guard says 19-year-old Ethan Tucker was charged Wednesday with seven violations of the Uniform Code of Military Justice.
 Charges include murder and involuntary manslaughter in the death of Ethan Kelch of Virginia Beach, Virginia.